 • What options do they expect to have in the issue drawer.

-• What actions do they need to take when resolving grammar issue.
+• What actions do they need to take when resolving grammar issues.

 • 8 of 10 The horizontal categories layout is better.
 It’s easy to see and read & fit human’s reading habits

-• 6 of 10 Most participants suggested to cut down the numbers of the sub-categories.
+• 6 of 10 Most participants suggested cutting down the numbers of the sub-categories.

 • 9 of 10 Keep grammar, style, consistency in the issue tab